 Rashed AlRasheed, MAS | Matriculated 2019

 Rashed is a graduate student in child clinical psychology at the University of Washington.
 His research interests include improving youth mental health outcomes by (1) identifying individual- and organizational-level barriers and facilitators of the implementation of evidence-based practices (EBPs) and (2) designing and/or tailoring implementation strategies to increase the adoption of EBPs in local and global community-based settings.
 Rashed is originally from Kuwait.
 Prior to coming to UW, he received a BS in Psychology from Indiana University, Bloomington.
 After that, he conducted research in pediatric primary care and obtained his Master’s in Clinical Research, specializing in Implementation Science, from the University of California, San Francisco (UCSF).

-Clara will be a graduate student in child clinical psychology at the University of Washington starting the Fall of 2020.
+Clara is a graduate student in child clinical psychology at the University of Washington.
 Her research interests focus on leveraging supervisor- and provider-level implementation strategies to improve the quality of evidence-based care in low- and middle-income countries.
 She is specifically interested in exploring the use and measurement of fidelity-consistent adaptations to trauma-focused treatments.
 Clara received her BA in Psychology and Spanish at Trinity University in San Antonio, TX.
-She currently works at the Dissemination and Training Division of the National Center for PTSD.
+Previously, she worked at the Dissemination and Training Division of the National Center for PTSD.

 Undergraduate Research Assistants